Victron Communication Cables – What to use where?

 The RJ45 cross over cable looks like a regular “straight” RJ45 UTP cable.
 These were used in old computer networks or used by other inverter manufacturers.
 These cables cannot be used for Victron equipment.

 The RJ45 is used to terminate a daisy chain CANbus network.
 One terminator is placed at the first item in the chain and one at the last item in the chain.
 The terminators are often included when you buy the Victron components, but follow this link to shop for additional Victron Energy Terminators.

 These cables look like regular “straight” RJ45 UTP cables, but they have been rewired to serve a specific purpose.
 These type of cables are for special applications.

-In Victron they are used between specific batteries and GX devices.
+In Victron systems they are used between specific batteries and GX devices.
 Cable labelling is very important, as it indicates how the cable is internally wired.

 4. VE.Direct cable

 The VE.Direct cable is 4 core data cable, used for connecting the SmartSolar MPPT charge controllers to the GX devices, for example.